Tom-code124/autotuner/README.md

 # Data

-There are raw vehicle data in the repository.
+There are raw vehicle data in the data directory.
 Also, you can find the postgresql db dump there too.
 You have to insert the data to the database before running the system.

+# Environment

+You can find the example activate files in the venv_activate_files directory.
+You can make use of them while configuring your environment duing setup.

 # Setup